PlatformOfTrust/sample-app/README.md

 `minikube ip`.

 #### Python
-You might need to install Python 3.6.0.
+For now, the required Python version is 3.6.0.
 You can use `pyenv` to install version of python and set it as default.